CALL NOW FOR A FREE CONSULTATION:888-407-2955

 • Depressed mood.

-The onset of symptoms is usually immediate and can last for up to 30 minutes.
+The onset of symptoms is usually immediate and can last for prolonged period of time.
 It may also be delayed for days or weeks, however, making diagnosis difficult.
 One reason for delay in reporting MTBI symptoms is that victims are disoriented in thought.
 In other instances, victims or observers may choose not to report a concussion, as commonly occurs in the sports world.

 Long-Term Consequences of a Head Injury